nuta/operating-system-in-1000-lines/website/en/10-process.md

 ...
 ```

 First, an invalid instruction exception occurs with the `unimp` pseudo-instruction, transitioning to the kernel's trap handler.
 However, because the stack pointer points to an unmapped address (`0xdeadbeef`), an exception occurs when trying to save registers, jumping back to the beginning of the trap handler.
 This becomes an infinite loop, causing the kernel to hang.
-To prevent this, we retrieve a trusted stack area from `sscratch`.
+To prevent this, we need to retrieve a trusted stack area from `sscratch`.

-In the RISC-V version of xv6 (a famous UNIX-like OS for education), there are separate exception handlers for cases (1) and (2) ([`kernelvec`](https://github.com/mit-pdos/xv6-riscv/blob/f5b93ef12f7159f74f80f94729ee4faabe42c360/kernel/kernelvec.S#L13-L14)) and for case (3) ([`uservec`](https://github.com/mit-pdos/xv6-riscv/blob/f5b93ef12f7159f74f80f94729ee4faabe42c360/kernel/trampoline.S#L74-L75)).
+Another solution is to have multiple exception handlers.
+In the RISC-V version of xv6 (a famous educational UNIX-like OS), there are separate exception handlers for cases (1) and (2) ([`kernelvec`](https://github.com/mit-pdos/xv6-riscv/blob/f5b93ef12f7159f74f80f94729ee4faabe42c360/kernel/kernelvec.S#L13-L14)) and for case (3) ([`uservec`](https://github.com/mit-pdos/xv6-riscv/blob/f5b93ef12f7159f74f80f94729ee4faabe42c360/kernel/trampoline.S#L74-L75)).
 In the former case, it inherits the stack pointer at the time of the exception, and in the latter case, it retrieves a separate kernel stack.
-The handler settings are [switched](https://github.com/mit-pdos/xv6-riscv/blob/f5b93ef12f7159f74f80f94729ee4faabe42c360/kernel/trap.c#L44-L46) when entering and exiting the kernel.
-The implementation and explanation of xv6 ([Japanese translation](https://www.sugawara-lab.jp/lecture.html), around "4.2 Traps from kernel space") might be helpful.
+The trap handler is [switched](https://github.com/mit-pdos/xv6-riscv/blob/f5b93ef12f7159f74f80f94729ee4faabe42c360/kernel/trap.c#L44-L46) when entering and exiting the kernel.

 > [!TIP]
 >
-> In Fuchsia, an OS developed by Google, there was a case where the implementation allowing arbitrary program counter values to be set from the user became [a vulnerability](https://blog.quarkslab.com/playing-around-with-the-fuchsia-operating-system.html).
-"Not trusting input from users (applications)" is an extremely important habit in implementing a robust kernel.
+> In Fuchsia, an OS developed by Google, there was a case where an API allowing arbitrary program counter values to be set from the user became [a vulnerability](https://blog.quarkslab.com/playing-around-with-the-fuchsia-operating-system.html).
+Not trusting input from users (applications) is an extremely important habit in kernel development.

 ## Next Steps

-We have now achieved the ability to run multiple processes in parallel, realizing a multitasking OS.
-From here, we can implement OS features in the same way as multithreaded programming in applications.
+We have now achieved the ability to run multiple processes concurrently, realizing a multi-tasking OS.

 However, as it stands, processes can freely read and write to the kernel's memory space.
-In the next chapter, we'll look at how to safely run applications, or in other words, how to isolate the kernel and applications.
+It's super insecure!
+In the coming chapters, we'll look at how to safely run applications, in other words, how to isolate the kernel and applications.